wintercounter/mhy/docs/basics/ui.md

 ---
 description: UI is a column based terminal GUI to display each processes output in a single terminal instance.
-This tool needs to adjust the output of the
 ---

 > UI needs to adjust the output for each processes which makes